Updated on 7/01/2026

-The good news is, truly safe air fryers do exist.
-The safest ones are clearly labeled PFAS-free (not just PTFE/PFOA-free), use glass, uncoated stainless steel, or verified ceramic non-stick (keyword: verified; more on that later), and contain no plastic near heat or food.
-They should also meet Prop 65, FDA, and LFGB standards while staying odor-free at high heat.
+Truly safe air fryers are clearly PFAS-free (not just PTFE/PFOA-free), without sneaky coatings or plastic in the hot-food path.
+The best use uncoated glass, stainless steel, or verified ceramic non-stick — keyword: verified; more on that later.
+They also meet Prop 65, FDA, and LFGB standards and stay odor-free at high heat.

-In this guide, I rank the safest materials by risk, flag the misleading claims, and show which popular models still use PFAS, with proof.
-After grilling brands on materials and rigorously testing for real-world performance, we review and compare the seven best air fryers without PFAS (or anything else bad) today.
+In this guide, I rank air fryer materials by risk, flag misleading claims, and show which popular models to avoid as they still use PFAS, with proof.
+After grilling dozens of brands on materials and testing for real-world performance, we compare the seven best air fryers without PFAS (or anything else bad) today.

 Let’s dive in!